SanariSan/react-todo/README.md

 +8. button to toggle all on/off (?)
 (probably for me to remember display: none thing, but I get it, so won't do, complete!)

+At this point main goal is done, todo list is working as a concept, but I should learn how to and perform following ones:

-9. Make it look and act better
+9. Make it look beautiful and act better(?)

+10. SQL db to store and load todos + what've been done just now / done through all the time

+11. Per-user split in db by entering id/pass on todo-app load (?)

 *Personally expect:

-1. A lot of external html/css
+1. A lot of external html/css :)